The fine art of being Race Director

 The boats will go through the first gate and around either of the two marks and then sail back the way they came towards the opposite end of the racecourse where there is another gate.
 This ‘sausage’ shape can be repeated multiple times.
 Before crossing the finish line the fleet will usually complete one last reaching leg.

 As sailing has been revolutionised by the advent of foils, with boats getting faster and racing closer to the shore, so too has Craig’s job:

 “As a result of the development of foiling boats and the higher speeds we’ve created new rules which we’re in the process of working with World Sailing to put in place - fast boat rules that would be used by all foiling boats.
-I really enjoy that part of the job, it’s interesting,” said Craig.
+I really enjoy that part of the job, it’s interesting and will lead to safer more competitive racing,” said Craig.

 Despite the many challenges – or perhaps because of them - Craig loves his job: “My favourite part is actually dealing with the athletes, interfacing with them is all part of the game.
 I always like talking to the sailors and I always encourage them to give me feedback, whether it’s good or bad, and I’ve known a lot of them for a long time.

 And then just running races; if you can run some quality races and have a good day and knock it out of the park then it’s great,” said Craig.